Wavesonics/hammer-editor/README.md

 Syncing is entirely optional, you can install the client and use it on one device, or you can install the server and sync your data between devices.
 You could even use some other service to sync your data, like Dropbox or Google Drive.
 It's all up to you.
-Instructions can be found [here](server/HOW-TO-RUN-A-SERVER.md).
+Instructions can be found [here](HOW-TO-RUN-A-SERVER.md).

+# Development
+Want to contribute?
+Great!
+[Here are some instructions to get you started](DEVELOPMENT.md).

 ![badge-kotlin]